-The firm is a happy ship, by most accounts.
-It did extremely well in RollOnFriday's most recent Firm of the Year survey in 2020, which polls staff satisfaction with their own firm.
+The firm is a happy ship, by almost all accounts.
+It did extremely well in RollOnFriday's most recent satisfaction surveys, and placed a mighty 3rd in the RollOnFriday Best Law Firms to Work At 2022.

 "The lack of a billable hours target and flat bonus facilitates a strong collegiate environment", said a senior lawyer, as "everyone pulls together regardless of where the instruction came from or who the matter partner is."
-Another lawyer praised the firm for "a great social scene" with "many teams going on ski trips" or "annual away days".
+Another lawyer praised the firm for "a great social scene".

 Travers ”is really well led at the top.
 Charismatic, thoughtful and progressive”, said other lawyers.
 “Very pleased to have a woman take over as chair of the firm”, said one lawyer.
 “I joined from a US firm and the management here (at every level) is so much better”, said another.

 "It's still a City law firm, so the work is demanding and the hours can be long," said a colleague.
 "But on the whole it is a humane place to work.
-Agile working is encouraged with many associates working at least a day a week from home, which helps with this balance."
+Agile working is encouraged, which helps with this balance."

 Career development at Travers was now "more structured and transparent", said employees, although a couple of solicitors grumbled about "a real logjam for career progression in corporate", whereas "other departments (disputes, financial services) seem to have unlimited room for partners".